connexcs/docs/docs/reporting-problems.md

 ### NOC-as-a-Service

 Hiring a NOC Engineer and having them trained to operate our platform may be a time and cost-intensive undertaking.
-We have a solution to this!
+We've a solution to this!

 Any of our customers can request a ConnexCS-certified expert NOC Engineer.
 The NOC Engineer will be trained and managed by us.